 Depression is more than just feeling low.
 It's a deep sadness or emptiness you can't shake.
 You might feel hopeless, worthless, and restless.
 You might lose interest in things that you used to enjoy.
 Depression (also called major depressive disorder or MDD) often goes hand-in-hand with sleep problems, changes in appetite, and trouble concentrating.
 It can lead to suicidal thoughts or actions.
-People who suffer with depression might have some days that are better than others.
+People with depression might have some days that are better than others.
 But without proper treatment, their mood tends to remain low.

 Bipolar refers to the opposite ends, or poles, of the emotional spectrum -- the highs (mania) and the lows (depression).
 You might be severely depressed for a period of hours, days, weeks, or even months before entering a manic period.
-The mania could range from several days to two months or longer.
-It's also possible to have a type of bipolar disorder in which you experience manic and depressive symptoms at the same time.
+The mania could range from several days to 2 months or longer.
+It's also possible to have a type of bipolar disorder in which you have manic and depressive symptoms at the same time.
 You might feel sad and hopeless but also be very agitated and restless.

 The highs of bipolar disorder might feel enjoyable.
 But they also can be dangerous.
 Risky behavior could put you in physical danger.
 And mania is usually followed by extreme depression.

 About 6 million American adults have bipolar disorder.
 That might sound like a lot.
 But bipolar disorder is much rarer than depression, which affects slightly over 17 million American adults in a given year.

 The symptoms of bipolar depression are the same as those for major depression.
 They show up in different ways for different people.
 You might have trouble sleeping.
 Or you might sleep too much and even find it hard to get up.
 The smallest decisions can seem huge.
 Overwhelming feelings of failure, guilt, or deep loss can trigger suicidal thoughts.

 Other signs to look for:

 - You feel like you can’t enjoy anything.